 Dr. Cook’s clinical and research interests falls within three domains:

 traumatic stress, geriatric mental health, and the dissemination and implementation of effective mental health services in the community.
-She is currently the principal investigator of a NIMH career development award examining psychotherapy dissemination to front-line clinicians.
+She has served as the principal investigator of four NIMH examining the implementation of evidence-based practices by front-line providers.
 Her ultimate goal in this regard is to offer empirically-supported recommendations on how to overcome the barriers to achieving effective treatments in the community and to apply such protocols in large scale services effectiveness research.
 One focus is on understanding means of influencing clinician attitudes and preferences with an equal concentration on re-designing interventions and strategies to implement them to fit the needs and preferences of clinicians.

 - Cook, J. M., O’Donnell, C., Dinnen, S. D. Coyne, J. C., Ruzek, J. I., & Schnurr, P. P. (2012).
 Measurement of a model of implementation for health care: Advancement toward a testable theory.
 Implementation Science, 3, 59-64.

 - Cook, J. M., Dinnen, S., Rehman, O., Bufka, L., & Courtois, C. A. (2011).
 Responses of a sample of practicing psychologists to questions about clinical work with trauma and interest in specialized training.
 Psychological Trauma: Theory, Research, Practice and Policy, 3, 253-257.